Azure/azure-sdk-for-net/sdk/confidentialledger/Azure.Security.ConfidentialLedger/README.md

 Console.WriteLine($"Appended transaction with Id: {transactionId}");
 ```

 Since Confidential Ledger is a distributed system, rare transient failures may cause writes to be lost.
 For entries that must be preserved, it is advisable to verify that the write became durable.
 Note: It may be necessary to call `GetTransactionStatus` multiple times until it returns a "Committed" status.
+However, when calling `PostLedgerEntry`, a successful result indicates that the status is "Committed".

 ```C# Snippet:GetStatus
 Response statusResponse = ledgerClient.GetTransactionStatus(transactionId);